Microsoft has announced the new version of Entity Framework 6 Alpha 3 with many new features for models created with Code First or the EF Designer.

 So, in this article, we will discuss the new features for Code First only.

-In previous releases of Entity Framework, we can only map Code First entities directly to tables, but there was no direct way to map the Stored Procedures from the model created in Code First.
+In previous releases of Entity Framework, we could only map Code First entities directly to tables, but there was no direct way to map the Stored Procedures from the model created in Code First.

 So, in the latest release of Entity Framework 6, Microsoft has provided the new functionality for Code First for mapping to insert, update, and delete Stored Procedures using Fluent API.

-Note: Stored Procedure mapping can currently only be done with the Fluent API.
+Note.
+Stored Procedure mapping can currently only be done with the Fluent API.
 You cannot use a mixture of Stored Procedures and direct table access for a given entity.

 Some important points